Range

 fun setEndAfter(node: Node)

-The Range.setEndAfter() method sets the end position of a Node of end of the Range will be the same as that for the referenceNode.
+The Range.setEndAfter() method sets the end position of a Range relative to another Node.
+The parent Node of end of the Range will be the same as that for the referenceNode.

 Link copied to clipboard